Licensed & Insured Family-owned, 20+ years Free estimates (636) 896-PHIL

 How long does a fence last in St. Louis?

-A properly built wood fence with pressure-treated posts set in concrete lasts 15–20 years.
-Cedar lasts longer — 20–25 years.
+A properly built wood fence with pressure-treated posts set in concrete lasts 15 to 20 years.
+Cedar lasts longer — 20 to 25 years.
 The posts always go first because they're in ground contact.
-Staining or sealing the fence every 3–4 years extends its life significantly.
+Staining or sealing the fence every 3 to 4 years extends its life significantly.
 We build fences that hold up.

 Need Something Built, Fixed, or Replaced?